python/devguide/committing.rst

 Backporting changes to Python 3.6 (or older version)
 -----------------------------------------------------

-The current in-development version of Python is in master branch.
+The current in-development version of Python is in the ``master`` branch.
 To properly port the patch to Python 3.6 (or older version), you should first apply the patch to master branch::